Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 "Something like that.
 If this forge goes out, we all die.
 It won’t, though.
 We’re good at this."

-"Yes…" the Singer agreed, quietly.
+"Yes..." the Singer agreed, quietly.
 Yan, who knew intimately just how hard steel was to make and could see no end to the amount of it around them, almost nodded along with her.

 Instead he straightened until his crest brushed the ceiling, and followed.
 Gnawing in the back of his head, though, was a thought: the Humans weren’t the oldest sky-people around.
 They were here to meet ones who were even older still, and knew even more.

-He was having a very hard time not feeling small….
+He was having a very hard time not feeling small....
 Until he remembered why they were there.
 They were there because the *Core*-tie wanted something from them, and because the Humans valued them as friends.
 They were there because, despite everything, despite the living miracle they were standing inside, the People were still strong enough to be *worth* something to the sky-tribes.

 He stood taller again, and gave the Singer a confident grin.